TartanHacks-VOY-SP25/SQT-Firmware/README.md

 ![Project Image](SQT.png)

 ## Overview
-SQT is a hardware device developed for the **Tartanhacks Spring 2025 Hackathon**.
-It is designed to be placed inside shipping containers to monitor and assess the handling practices of cargo companies.
-By tracking environmental and motion data, SQT helps ensure that shipments are handled with care.
+SQT is a hardware device developed for the **Berkeley XRPL 2025 Hackathon**.
+It is designed to be placed inside packages to monitor and assess the handling practices of the courier.
+By tracking environmental and motion data, SQT helps ensure that deliveries are handled with care.

 ## Features
 - **OLED Display**: Provides real-time status updates.
+- **Geolocation**: Uses Google Cloud's Geolocation API to determine longitude/latitude by scanning nearby WiFi networks.
 - **IMU (Inertial Measurement Unit)**: Detects movement and potential mishandling.
 - **Temperature & Humidity Sensor**: Monitors environmental conditions.
 - **Battery Powered**: Designed for portability and long-duration operation.